for use with websites offering free media such as information, images,

 This document is also available in the Website Terms & Conditions

 2. Information About Us

-This template is in open format.
-Either enter the requisite details in the
+This document is unlocked and in .doc format.
+Either enter the requisite

 Once you have purchased access to the appropriate document folder click on